-No Facilities Special Tax shall be levied on up to 7.7 Acres of Public Property and/or Property Owner Association Property in CFD No. 100.
-Tax-exempt status shall be assigned by the CFD Administrator in the chronological order in which property in CFD No. 100 becomes Public Property or Property Owner Association
+No Facilities Special Tax shall be levied on the applicable Acreage Limit of Public Property and/or Property Owner Association Property established for each Planning Area as set forth in Table 7 below.
+Tax-exempt status shall be assigned by the CFD Administrator in the chronological order in which property within a Planning Area becomes Public Property or Property Owner Association Property.

-Property.
 However, should an Assessor's Parcel no longer be classified as Public Property or Property Owner Association Property, it shall, from that point forward, be subject to the Facilities Special Tax.